Hartwell Sun

 The Hartwell Sun is a local newspaper based in Hartwell, Georgia, that publishes articles weekly.
 Under the parent company of Community Newspapers Inc., The Hartwell Sun is part of a network of other papers from regions such as Florida, North Carolina, and the greater Georgia area.
 Community Newspapers Inc. is currently owned by President W.H.
 "Dink" NeSmith, Jr. and Chairman Tom Wood.
 The Hartwell Sun is currently published and edited by Dan Hunt.
 The newspaper is based out of its headquarters at 8 Benson Street in Hartwell, GA and mostly serves the Hartwell and Hart counties.
 The Hartwell Sun circulates 6,771 papers per day.

 History

 The Hartwell Sun has been reporting on local news in the Hartwell and Hart counties for over 140 years.
 Initially titled The Sun, the first issue was printed on August 16, 1876, by the paper's first editor, John Magill.
 Magill, a South Carolina native, worked for the paper for 34 years.
-In May of 1879, Magill and E.B Benson, the owner of the newspaper, renamed it the Hartwell Sun.
+In May 1879, Magill and E.B Benson, the owner of the newspaper, renamed it the Hartwell Sun.
 On February 25, 1880, the paper released one of its most notable editorials, condemning the increase import duties imposed on printing paper.
 At the end of the century in 1896, former editor John Magill and his cousin James Magill acquired ownership of the Hartwell Sun.